-Such conflict generally refers to the practice of front-running (trading ahead of the client), which Wealth Watch specifically prohibits.
+Such conflict generally refers to front-running practice (trading ahead of the client), which Wealth Watch specifically prohibits.
 Wealth Watch has adopted policies and procedures that are intended to address these conflicts of interest.
-These policies and procedures:
+These policies and procedures are as follows.
+Wealth Watch will:

-- require our advisory representatives and employees to act in the client's best interest; - prohibit fraudulent conduct in connection with the trading of securities in a client account; - prohibit employees from personally benefitting by causing a client to act, or fail to act in making investment decisions; - prohibit the Firm or its employees from profiting or causing others to profit on knowledge of completed or contemplated client transactions; - allocate investment opportunities fairly and equitably; and - provide for the review of transactions to discover and correct any trades that result in an advisory representative or employee benefitting at the expense of a client.
+- require our advisory representatives and employees to act in the client's best interest; - prohibit fraudulent conduct in connection with the trading of securities in a client account; - prohibit employees from personally benefitting by causing a client to act, or fail to act in making investment decisions; - prohibit the Firm or its employees from profiting or causing others to profit on knowledge of completed or contemplated client transactions; - allocate investment opportunities fairly and equitably; and provide for the review of transactions to discover and correct any trades that result in an advisory representative or employee benefitting at the client's expense.